EstenGrove/RegEx-Snippets/README.md

       * /foo(?=bar)/.test(someString);  OR
       * reg.test(someString);
 * #### Negative Lookaheads
-  * Like Postives, will search for two different groups HOWEVER, it will only return a match if the first group of characters IS NOT FOLLOWED by the second group of characters.
+  * Like Postives, will search for two different groups.
+  * It will only return a match if the first group of characters IS NOT FOLLOWED BY the second group of characters.
     * Ex: const reg = /foo(?!bar)/;
     * Then to test you could run:
       * /foo(?!bar)/.test(someString);  OR